Our Mission

 MISSION DRIVEN

-By hiring LiNKS Sign Language & Interpreting Services, you will help create job opportunities for individuals with barriers to employment.
-That’s because LiNKS is a division of Goodwill Southern Los Angeles County.
-For every dollar generated in revenue by LiNKS, 84 cents goes toward funding Goodwill’s mission of providing job training and placement opportunities for those in most need in Southern Los Angeles County.
+By hiring Goodwill Sign Language & Interpreting Services, you will help create job opportunities for individuals with barriers to employment.
+That’s because Goodwill is a division of Goodwill Southern Los Angeles County.
+For every dollar generated in revenue by Goodwill , 84 cents goes toward funding Goodwill’s mission of providing job training and placement opportunities for those in most need in Southern Los Angeles County.

 Certified Nurse Assistant Training Program